-Brain Tumors – What patients and caregivers need – An Inspire Insights: Engage Case Study
+Brain Tumors-What patients and their caregivers need-An Inspire Insights: Engage Case Study

 Almost 80,000 adults will be diagnosed with brain or spinal cord tumors in the US this year.1 Seven hundred thousand are living with brain tumors in the US today.1 Although extensive media coverage of political figures, Joseph “Beau” Biden and Senator Edward “Ted” Kennedy, as well as Senator John McCain’s July 2017 diagnosis, has placed a spotlight on an extremely aggressive and rare brain cancer, glioblastoma, there are actually over 120 different types of brain or spinal cord tumors.2 According to the American Brain Tumor Association, over two-thirds of brain tumors are not malignant.1